If you like glassy lakes, remote red huts and eye-bulging mountain views then you’ll want to pay a visit to Mueller.

 - Mirror lakes

 - Falling asleep to the sound of glaciers crashing down mountains around you

 If you’ve been to New Zealand (or even spoken to people who have) you’ve probably heard about all of its mountain huts where you can bunk up for the night.
 These are located all over NZ in remote locations where, for the most part, the only way in or out of them is to hike.
 No roads, no wifi and no hoards of tour buses!

-Aoraki/Mount Cook National Park is home to many of these mountain hideaways, but there is one little red hut that takes the biscuit in my opinion as the best out there.
+Aoraki/Mount Cook National Park is home to many of these mountain hideaways, but there is one little red hut that takes the biscuit, in my opinion it’s the best out there.
 This little red shed on stilts is called the Mueller Hut, and boy is it a sight for sore eyes and tired legs.

 Hidden just up the Mueller Valley, this bunkhouse has undoubtedly the best view I have had the pleasure of seeing with my own eyes.
 Pointing straight up the Hooker Valley, the hut has views of Mount Cook piercing the clouds straight out the front windows.
 This view in itself would make the day hike up there worth the thigh-burn, however your views also encompass snowy peaks, so riddled with glaciers out of every window that it’s sometimes hard to know where to look.
 To add even more to its repertoire there is also the Mueller glacier down in the valley below, with splashes of blue ice peeking through its blanket of grey scree.